deathworlders/online/content/book/deathworlders/chapter-28-misfits.md

 "His name."
 Keating clarified.

 "Taylor.
-Um...
-Taylor....
-Tylor Hamlin."
+Um...Taylor....Tylor Hamlin."

 "And where is the child now?"

 "...I don't know."
 Allison swallowed.
-"My parents... they weren't nice about it.
+"My parents...they weren't nice about it.
 So, I had my son, I put him up for adoption, and then as soon as I was old enough I got the hell out of Salt Lake City.
 I've never tried to find him."

 Julian, *God bless him,* put his arm around her and aimed an arctic stare at Keating that instructed the man to drop it immediately.
 Meanwhile if looks could have killed, the glare Xiù was producing should have blasted Keating's scorched flesh from his bones.